DavidBianchi/SoftwareDesign/README.md

 # SoftwareDesign
-Some Projects from a software design class that I took
+Some ideas for animation software design that I have.